cherobim22/CRUD-Java/README.md

 # CrudJava

-CRUD developed in Java in the MVC model, using the Mysql database.
+POO-CRUD developed in Java in the MVC model, using the Mysql database.

 using: